android/ndk/.github/ISSUE_TEMPLATE.md

 * NDK Version: Value from Pkg.Revision in ndk-bundle/source.properties.
 If not the latest version, check there before filing.
-* Build sytem: ndk-build? cmake? standalone toolchain? custom? (if gradle, file a bug against studio as specified above)
+* Build system: ndk-build? cmake? standalone toolchain? custom? (if gradle, file a bug against studio as specified above)
 * Host OS: Windows, Mac, or Linux?
 Which Linux?
 * Compiler: If GCC, check Clang before filing.
 GCC is no longer supported.